CS272-F25/p20/README.md

 **Group:** 404: Book Not Found

+## Purpose
+Create a space for book lovers to find a community Inform readers about popular new releases
+Make it easier for users to find and search for their favorite genre Allow for members to rate and review books to help others looking for their next read

 ## Description
-The site includes a Home page that will briefly introduce the site and includes a form or a quiz, directly or linked to a post, where users can select their preferred genres, mood, and content type to generate a list of book recommendations.
-It will also feature a general Catalogue page with filters that allow users to sort or search books by genre, rating, year of publication, ISBN, etc. Additionally, we will have a Favorites page to display books the user has marked as liked/favorite/star on the Catalogue page using sessionStorage or localStorage.
-When users click on a book or a link associated with the book, like the title, it will bring them to a Book Details page providing greater detail about the book including but not limited to the book image, full title, author, rating, and summary.
-We will include a Community page for users to view posts about book trends and news, book reviews, rate this month's new releases, and view community recommendations.
-For general purposes, there will be an About Us page, and a Contact Us page.
-To provide a wide range of book options, we plan to fetch data from a publicly available book database as our external data source.
+The site includes a Home page that will briefly introduce the site and includes a form where users can select their preferred genres, mood, and content type to generate a list of book recommendations.
+It also features a general Catalog page that allow users to search books by genre, titles, and authors etc. Additionally, we have a Favorites page to display books the user has marked as liked/favorite on the Catalog page using localStorage.
+When users click on a book or a link associated with the book, like the title, it will bring them to a Book Details page providing greater detail about the book including but not limited to the book image, full title, author, rating, and summary on Google Books.
+We have a Community page for users to view posts about book trends and news, book reviews, leave reviews/rate this month's new releases, and view community recommendations.
+For general purposes, there is an About Us page and a Contact Us page.

 # Requirements
 * [x] `README.md` file
-* [ ] `README.md` that accurately **explains the purpose of the website**.
+* [x] `README.md` that accurately **explains the purpose of the website**.
 * [x] Project title
 * [ ] Description
 * [ ] Pages and functionality?